How We Are Funded

 2019 FOS - Friends of Scouting Resources

 Friends of Scouting Material is designed to assist all FOS Unit Coordinators, FOS Trailblazers and FOS Chairs.
-Contact me if I can be of assistance as you plan your 2019 Unit Friends of Scouting campaign or if you have any questions!
+Contact your District Executive for assistance as you plan your unit's Friends of Scouting campaign or if you have any questions!

 Major Gifts, Endowment support and Planned Giving

 While your yearly Friends of Scouting support is needed for our continued operations and programs, please consider making a special gift to Scouting.
 Become a legacy supporter, honor a loved one, or pay tribute to someone who has made a special impact on the Scouting program.
 Donating to the Council endowment fund will ensure that your gift will continue to provide support for the Scouting program in the Three Fires Council for generations of future Scouts.

 In addition, please consider exploring the opportunity to include Scouting in your estate planning.
 There are many ways in which you can provide for a program that has given so much to so many.

 Explore below for more information on the James E. West Fellowship Award, the Second Century Society and some thoughts on planned estate giving.

 The James E. West Fellowship Award is a national recognition for individuals who contribute $1,000 or more in cash or securities to the Three Fires Council Endowment Trust Fund.